microsoft/live-share/README.md

 - [Visual Studio Code enabled features](docs/collab-vscode.md)
 - [FAQ](http://aka.ms/vsls-faq)

-## Sign up for the Visual Studio Live Share service preview
+## Sign up for the Visual Studio Live Share preview

 While Visual Studio Live Share is in its private limited preview phase, you'll need to request access to **start** a collaboration session and share your content.
 We'll be working through the wait list as fast as we can, so expect to get an e-mail from us when you've been accepted!